skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The party walks to the fields in the north and looks for clues.
 They find nothing.
 They go to the hardberry bushes and look for clues.

-![This is the special "DM" map I made for this quest.
+![This is the special "dungeon master" map I made for this quest.
 The players did not see it of course, but this will help readers to follow along.
 I hope.](images/map_tracking.gif)

 They are at the base of a hill, facing west.
 The bushes are at the foot of the hill.
 Assuming the kidnapper went west, he must have gone